 There might be a few reasons why your Handicap is not updating or not showing what you think you have as a Handicap Index.

-The first thing you have to know is that Handicaps are revised twice a Month, every 1st and 15th of every Month (Handicap Revisions).
+The first thing you have to know is that Handicaps are revised every night, at midnight.

-Secondly, Handicaps are calculated using the lowest Handicap Differentials from all of your Scores.
+Secondly, Handicaps are calculated using the lowest 8 Handicap Differentials out of your last 20 scores.
 It is NOT calculated using your Scoring Average.

 To learn more about how the Handicap is calculated, you can go to our Blog and read the Handicap Article here.

 You can also send us an email at email@example.com and we will check your account to be sure it is updating correctly.

 If you sent us your Scorecard and more than 10 Minutes have passed and your Score isn’t in your Account still, it is probably because you sent it outside of our SPS Hours, but if you send it between the SPS Schedule and it didn't upload, send us an e-mail to firstname.lastname@example.org and we will check for you.